max-hill/applied-algebra-day-2025/index.md

  2:05-2:25   | Break                     |      -
  2:25-3:05   | Phd                       |     -
  3:10-4:10   | Two students or one other |       -

+For titles and abstracts, see [Titles and Abstracts](./titles-and-abstracts.md).

 Grad student talks are 30 minutes (25 min talk + 5 min question)
 Phd holder talks are 40 minutes (35 min talk + 5 min questions)